SeedSigner/seedsigner/docs/dice_verification.md

 <kbd><img src="img/dicedoc/sparrow_zpub.png"></kbd>
 <br>

-Zpub is the same as shown in Seedsigner, Sparrow and Ian Colemand tool.
+Zpub is the same as shown in SeedSigner, Sparrow and Ian Colemand tool.
 <br><br>
 **Addresses:**<br>
-Scroll down a little bit where the receive addresses are shown and compare to the ones generated in Sparrow:<br>
+Scroll down a little bit where the receive addresses are shown and compare to the ones generated in Sparrow ('Addresses' tab of the wallet):<br>
 <kbd><img src="img/dicedoc/seedtool_addresses.png"></kbd>
 <br>

-Check that the receive addresses match.<br><br>
+Check that the receive addresses all match.<br><br>
 To verify the change addresses change the 'Receive/Change' dropdown box to '1 (Change)' (1):
 <kbd><img src="img/dicedoc/seedtool_change_addresses_1.png"></kbd><br><br>
-Compare the change addresses to the ones generated in Sparrow (Addresses tab of the wallet):
+Compare the change addresses to the ones generated in Sparrow ('Addresses' tab of the wallet):
 <kbd><img src="img/dicedoc/seedtool_change_addresses_2.png"></kbd>
 <br>

-Check that the change addresses match.
+Check that the change addresses all match.
 <br><br><br>

 ## 50 Dice Rolls / 12 Seed Words Example

-Seedsigner supports the creation of mnenomic seeds both with 12 or 24 seed words corresponding to 50 or 99 dice rolls.
+SeedSigner supports the creation of mnenomic seeds both with 12 or 24 seed words corresponding to 50 or 99 dice rolls.
 Below are some example result values for using 50 dice rolls only.<br><br>
-All the steps shown can be executed the same way, just select the '12 words (50 rolls)' option in seedsigner and change the 'Mnenomic Length' dropdown boxes in both web tools to '12 Words'.<br><br>
+All the steps shown can be executed the same way, just select the '12 words (50 rolls)' option in SeedSigner and change the 'Mnenomic Length' dropdown boxes in both web tools to '12 Words'.<br><br>

 50 dice roll results as an example for a 12 words seed:<br>
 > 65515223131652132161133154444123616466443112153441